Douglas Brownrigg: Military career

 Brownrigg was educated at Mulgrave Castle and later entered and then graduated from the Royal Military College, Sandhurst, and was commissioned into the 1st Battalion, the Sherwood Foresters in 1905.
 He became adjutant of his regiment in 1910.

 Brownrigg served in the First World War with the 13th (Western) Division and fought at Gallipoli in 1915 and then in the Mesopotamian campaign during the remaining years of the war.
 In November 1915 he became the division's assistant adjutant and quartermaster general and was to have the temporary rank of lieutenant colonel while employed in this role.
 He was promoted to brevet major, "for Distinguished Service in the Field", in February 1916 although this was later antedated back to January.
 He was awarded the Distinguished Service Order later that year.
 He ended the war in 1918 as a lieutenant colonel, and had also been mentioned in dispatches six times.

 After the war Brownrigg became deputy assistant adjutant general at the War Office and, after attending the Staff College, Camberley, from 1920 to 1921, then became an instructor at the Royal Military College Sandhurst.
 He returned to the War Office as a general service officer in 1923 and, promoted in July 1925 to brevet colonel, became assistant adjutant and quartermaster general for the Shanghai Defence Force in China in 1927.
 He was placed in charge of Administration for the North China Command in 1928.
 He was promoted to major general in March 1931, shortly after being placed on half-pay.
-He was appointed commander of the 159th (Welsh Border) Infantry Brigade in 1933 and general officer commanding 51st (Highland) Division in 1935.
-He became Military Secretary in 1938 and director general of the Territorial Army in 1939.
+He was appointed commander of the 159th (Welsh Border) Infantry Brigade in 1933 and, after being granted the rank of major general on 16 July 1934, became general officer commanding (GOC) of the 51st (Highland) Division in 1935.
+He became a substantive lieutenant general on 29 January 1938 and Military Secretary later in the year and director general of the Territorial Army (TA) in 1939.

 Brownrigg took part in the Second World War as adjutant-general of the British Expeditionary Force in 1939.
 He was subjected to some criticism for his erratic orders during the defence of Calais, and was involuntarily retired in 1940.
 In January 1941 he succeeded Major General Sir Frederick Maurice as colonel of the Sherwood Foresters.

 Brownrigg was a sector and zone commander for the Home Guard for the rest of the war.
 In late 1942, Brownrigg was employed as the military advisor for the British film The Life and Death of Colonel Blimp.
 The film was about an officer called Major-General Wynne-Candy, whose fictional career was rather similar to Brownrigg's, as he had served with distinction in the First World War, was forcibly retired after Dunkirk and then had taken a senior role in the Home Guard.